laravelpb/guidelines/README.md

 For any type of announcements / changes in the schedule would be published using social media channels.
 So make sure you are following us on social media to ensure you have not missed an update.

 For any kind of support / suggestions.
-Reach us on ludhiana@laravellive.in or the contact details provided on allevents page.
+Reach us on laravellive@gmail.com or the contact details provided on allevents page.

 ## Important Notes